Dear SaaStr: What Are The Traits That Define a Great VP?

 - A Mediocre VP Oversees Slowly Decelerating Velocity.
 This is the risk you take when you settle.
 Sales growth slowly declines as she struggles to bring in enough reps.
 Leads stall out as the channels start to get fatigued.
 Churn slowly increases.
 These changes don’t happen overnight.
 But they slowly build.
 Often on the back of a lot of excuses.
 She will tend to blame a lot of external factors (which likely are actually true).
 And then 4, 5, 6 months later — you end up in a deep hole.
 But it can take 6+ months for everyone to agree it is happening, and align on the root cause.

 So net net, look for upgrades in the first 60 days for any VP.
-If you don’t see them, at least at a qualitative level, she isn’t great.
-She may still be good, but not great.
+If you don’t see them, at least at a qualitative level, they aren’t great.
+They may still be good, but not great.

-And don’t excuse a deterioration in metrics.
+And don’t make excuses for a deterioration in metrics after you make the hire.
 A great VP won’t.
-You will have rough quarters and every a rough year or two.
+You will have rough quarters and every a rough year or two, for sure.
 But a Great VP will get ahead of that.
-She’ll know even before you do, and already be working on solutions.
+They’ll know even before you do, and already be working on solutions.

 Finally, how do you become one of these VPs?
 Train under one first, if you can.
 Try to work for the best possible VP you can.
 And watch how she recruits, trains, and backfills her team.
 Emulate her.
 Then, manage a small team.
 And learn how to recruit 1–2 great folks to work under you.
 If you can all three, you’re on the path.

 (Note: an updated Classic SaaStr Answer)